brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 3. Customer-Facing components provide the most value
 4. Starting with the UI helps to simplify the backend work

-I've had a lot to say.
-So if you were to leave here with anything, leave with this:
+If you were to leave here with anything, leave with this:
 1. Commit small components of stories
 2. Only commit passing code
 3. Integrate with master throughout the day